 How much could I receive each month from renting my property?

 This will depend on the property type, condition and demand.
-However prices have risen significantly over recent years and so typical yields are currently between 4 & 6%.
+However rental prices have risen significantly over recent years and so typical yields are currently between 4 and 6%.

 Do I receive my tenant’s deposit?